TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 The admission controller can intercept a Kubernetes API server request and change objects or deny the request.
 See [Admission Controller]( https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) for more information about the admission controller.
 For usage examples of the admission controller, see [Admission Controller Guide](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/).

-The type of plugin applied to the admission controller varies depending on the time of the cluster creation.
-For more information, see the list of plugins available in each region.
+The type of plugin applied to the admission controller varies depending on the cluster version and the time of cluster creation.
+For more information, see the list of plugins available depending on the time of cluster creation by region.

+#### v1.19.13 or earlier
-#### Clusters created before February 22, 2021 for the Pangyo region; clusters created before February 17, 2021 for the Pyeongchon region
+The following applies to clusters created on February 22, 2021 or earlier for the Pangyo region and clusters created on February 17, 2021 or earlier for the Pyeongchon region.

 * DefaultStorageClass
 * DefaultTolerationSeconds